ryanorendorff/lc-2020-linear-algebra-agda/src/FunctionalPresentation.lagda.md

 To check our intuition we have been trying to determine if our function could be written using multiplication and addition.
-Formally, this is equivalent to the matrices containing elements of a _Field_.
+Formally, this is equivalent to saying the elements of a matrix are from a _Field_.

 . . .